Quinyon Mitchell: College career

 Mitchell played all six games as a true freshman during the COVID-19-shortened 2020 season, totaling seven tackles.
 He then started all 13 games in 2021 at cornerback, totaling 34 tackles, eight pass breakups, one forced fumble and one fumble recovery, along with a sack.

-Mitchell remained a full-time starter in 2022, starting all 14 games while posting 41 tackles, 25 passes defended (which led the country), five interceptions, and 3.5 TFLs.
+Mitchell remained a full-time starter in 2022, starting all 14 games while posting 41 tackles, 25 passes defended (which led the country), five interceptions, and 3.5 TFLs.In 2022, Mitchell became the only FBS player since 2000 to record four interceptions and two pick-sixes in the same game, doing so against Northern Illinois.
 Mitchell was named the national defensive player of the week after recording four interceptions and two pick sixes in a win over Northern Illinois; his four interceptions tied the school record.
 Mitchell was selected first-team All-Mid-American Conference (MAC) and was a second-team All-America honoree by the Walter Camp Foundation.

 In 13 games during the 2023 season, Mitchell compiled 41 total tackles, 18 passes defended, and one interception.
 Mitchell was named a semifinalist for the Chuck Bednarik Award, being Toledo's first player to earn the honor, and was chosen a first-team All-American, being the second back-to-back All-American in school history.
 Following the conclusion of the season, Mitchell was invited to the 2024 Senior Bowl.